worldbank/GEEST/README.md

 5. Click the "Unique Values" button to extract all the unique risk level values.

-6. Score each of the extracted risk levels from 1 to 5, where 5 is a lowest risk and 1 is highest risk.
+6. Score each of the extracted risk levels from 1 to 5, where 5 is the lowest risk and 1 is the highest risk.

 7. Enter hazard type raster output file name.

-8. Click "Execute" button to run the algorithm.
+8. Click the "Execute" button to run the algorithm.

 9. Status text next to the "Execute" button will appear and let you know once processing is complete.